 Maximilian squinted at the bound people.
 Recognized half of them.
 Boss Carl.
 Boss Allen.
 Caporegime Agape Rosario.

 “Stay right there, Max, don’t move,” Allen said calmly from where he was tied beside Carl.

-Max looked around the room again in confusion.
-There was a group of about five people crowded alongside the bookcases to his right that he’d missed.
-The commissario Vincente Giustizia was among the group with two of his officers.
+Max surveyed the room again in confusion.
+A group of about five people crowded the bookcases to his right.
+The commissario Vincente Giustizia was among the group as were two of his officers.